ci-plugins/document/store/plugins/create-plugin/cha-jian-zi-ding-yi-ui.md

   * When the plugin is clicked, the upper layer of the platform will load the plugin's [atomValue](vscode-webview-resource://3f6fc6ee-8541-4ba2-969a-1a7624756a26/file///Users/zhaozhihui/Downloads/ci- plugins-wiki/specification/plugin_custom_ui.md#atomvalue) and [atomModel](vscode-webview-resource://3f6fc6ee-8541-4ba2-969a- 1a7624756a26/file///Users/zhaozhihui/Downloads/ci-plugins-wiki/specification/plugin_custom_ui.md#atommodel) is passed by postMessage to The iframe will get the atomModel and atomValue internally and then customize the plugin part.
   * When the user enters the corresponding parameters, the value is updated to atomValue and the plugin panel will automatically pass the value of atomValue back to the upper layer of the platform when it is closed.

-  For vue developers, we encapsulate a vue-based scaffolding that integrates the Blue Whale magixbox component library, bkci business components, and bkci plug-in capabilities, and encapsulates the api for communication with the upper layer of the platform, so that developers can focus only on the business logic part of the process.
+  For vue developers, we encapsulate a vue-based scaffolding that integrates the BK magixbox component library, bkci business components, and bkci plug-in capabilities, and encapsulates the api for communication with the upper layer of the platform, so that developers can focus only on the business logic part of the process.

   ## Framework directory structure introduction